iterative/dvc.org/content/blog/2021-06-25-june-21-community-gems.md

 If you don't want DVC to track some of the specific outputs, you can mark them as `cache: false` in your _dvc.yaml_.

-You can also pull specific output from a pipeline with `dvc pull path/to/specific/output`.
+You can also push or pull specific output from a pipeline with `dvc pull path/to/specific/output`.
 This is similar to how you can use `dvc add` to work with specific files and directories.